 I am at least 18 years of age.
-I understand that I may be at increased risk of exposure to infectious disease, including COVID-19, during classes, laboratory experiences and clinical/field experiences.
+I understand that I may be at increased risk of exposure to infectious disease, including COVID 19, during classes, laboratory experiences and clinical/field experiences.
 I have accessed and reviewed the above linked resource information and I understand how to safely put on and take off PPE to prevent infectious diseases, including COVID-19.
 I understand and agree to use appropriate hand hygiene, social distancing, and PPE to decrease my risk of exposure to infectious disease during my learning experiences.
 I understand that I will be asked to leave the class, lab or clinical/field setting if I am unable or unprepared to use appropriate PPE to decrease my risk of exposure to infectious disease during my learning experiences.

-If I become ill or if I am made aware that I have been exposed to an infectious disease, I agree to selfquarantine and contact my course faculty member/s using distance methods.
+If I become ill or if I am made aware that I have been exposed to an infectious disease, I agree to self-quarantine and contact my course faculty member/s using distance methods.
 I accept the potential increased risk of contracting infectious disease, including COVID-19, if I choose to participate in this academic program which includes clinical/field experiences.

 My participation in a clinical/field experience program is entirely voluntarily and I have carefully considered the attendant risks of such participation, up to and including illness or death.
-I agree to indemnify and hold harmless Western Kentucky University and the clinical/field site of any exposure, illness, disability, or sequela if an illness or injury occurs.
-I understand that I, myself, am responsible for any and all costs and financial obligations associated with exposure, testing, and treatment for COVID-19 or any other infectious disease during a clinical/field experience associated with my degree program or certificate.
+I agree to indemnify and hold harmless Western Kentucky University and the clinical/field site to which I am assigned of any exposure, illness, disability, or sequela if an illness or injury occurs.
+I understand that I, myself, am responsible for any and all costs and financial obligations associated with exposure, testing, and treatment for COVID-19 or any other infectious disease during a clinical/field experience associated with my degree program.
 I understand that I have the right to determine that the risks of participating in clinical/field experiences at this time is unacceptable to me, personally.
-I understand that I have the right to withdraw from clinical/field experiences, take a leave of absence, or pursue didactic coursework alone and as available. pursue didactic coursework atone and as available.
-My signature below indicates my understanding of all of the above as well as my intent to voluntarily continue in my degree program or certificate with participation in clinical/field experiences as required. m my degree program of certained with participation in common note experiences as required.
+I understand that I have the right to withdraw from clinical/field experiences, take a leave of absence, or pursue didactic coursework alone and as available.
+My signature below indicates my understanding of all of the above as well as my intent to voluntarily continue in my degree program with participation in clinical/field experiences as required.
 Student Signature Date Student (print name) If you do not agree to all of the above: Please initial the statement below.
 I understand that I have the right to withdraw from clinical experiences, take a leave of absence, or pursue didactic coursework alone and as available.
 My signature below indicates my intent not to continue my participation in clinical experiences at this time.
-I understand that I may rescind this decision at a later date by completing an updated form. and or stand that I may resemble this decision at a fator date by completing an apacied form.
+I understand that I may rescind this decision at a later date by completing this form.
 Student Signature Date Student (print name)